2025 North Carolina Sports Network

 “I’ve had time to reflect since the season ended, and I’ve come to the realization that there is no better place for me to continue my basketball journey than here at Stanford,” Raynaud said.
 “I am excited to play for Kyle Smith, to earn my degree from Stanford, and to lead this team on The Farm.”

 Stanford started the season 6-0 before suffering a 78-71 loss to Grand Canyon.
 That was one of three non-conference losses for the Cardinal.
-The other two came to Cal Poly and #13 Oregon.
+The other two came to Cal Poly and nationally ranked Oregon.
 While the Cardinal’s overall record wasn’t bad coming into conference play, there were serious doubts about how good they really were due to the quality of competition.

-Stanford’s second- and third-leading scorers are Duke transfer Jaylen Blakes (14.5 points per game) and Southern Cal transfer Oziyah Sellers (14.3).
+Stanford’s second- and third-leading scorers are Duke transfer Jaylen Blakes (14.5 points per game) and Southern Cal transfer Oziyah Sellers (14.0).
 As solid as those two have been in the backcourt, both players are taking on exponentially larger roles at Stanford than they did at their previous schools.

 2024-25 Stanford Cardinal